English Football League: 2004–present

-At the end of the 2005–06 season, Reading finished with a record 106 points, beating the previous record of 105 held by Sunderland.
+At the end of the 2005–06 season, Reading finished with at the time a record 106 points, beating the previous record of 105 held by Sunderland.
+But at the end of the 2024-25 season, Birmingham City finished with 111 points and they currently have the record.

 Titles by club

 Due to the breakaway of the Premier League in 1992, winning the Football League title no longer makes a team the top tier champions of English football.